-A. Lower Division Courses (0-6 units)
+A. Prerequisite Requirements (0-6 units)

-While the International Relations concentration has no specific lower division requirements, students may offer GOVT 001 and GOVT 035 or their equivalents towards the 42 units of work required for the major.
+While the International Relations concentration has no specific lower division requirements, students may offer GOVT 1, and GOVT 35 toward the 42 units of work required for the major.

 B. Required Upper Division Courses (15 units)